zakuciael/ulauncher-jetbrains/README.md

 2. Select `Extensions` tab
 3. Click on `JetBrains Launcher` extension
 4. Set the `Shell scripts location` value to the path configured in the JetBrains Toolbox app
-5. Set the `IDE config location` value to the folder in witch JetBrains IDEs store their configurations
+5. Set the `Configs location` value to the folder in which JetBrains IDEs store their configurations
     **Default location:** ``~/.config/JetBrains/``

 ## Contributing